 ROLLS-ROYCE PHANTOM I

-The pleasure of owning a Phantom I is often therefore gained from the style in which one is travelling rather than being exposed to the elements as one often is in a Silver Ghost.
+The pleasure of owning a Phantom I is often gained from the style in which one is travelling rather than being exposed to the elements, as one often is in a Silver Ghost.
 The style is very much of the twenties sometimes with wonderful art deco interiors.
-Again these cars are ideal for the Grand Tour, as long as one can stand the hefty fuel bills!
+These cars with their size and easy touring capabilities are ideal for the ‘Grand Tour’, as long as one can stand the hefty fuel bills!

 For further information or queries regarding this model, please use the Contact Us form to send a message to the designated Rolls-Royce Phantom I specialist in the Club.

 The success of the Phantom I had given Henry Royce time to redesign completely the large horse-power car; so when the Phantom II was announced in 1929 the car made a tremendous impact.
 The whole appearance of the car was changed by redesigning entirely the chassis and springing; thus, when carrying closed coach work, the overall height of the car was reduced by 9 inches (230 mm).
 This gave the car a wonderfully modern low slung look, making the Phantom I seem as though it was from a different era.

 The car also had a new engine of almost identical capacity as the Phantom I but which gave a significant 30% power increase in its final form.
 For the first time, the gearbox was attached directly to the engine rather than being a separate unit.
 Another big improvement was the use of a centralised single-shot lubrication system replacing the need to use an oil gun to lubricate each part individually.
 Another significant improvement for a modern day driver is that synchromesh was fitted to third and top gears, but not to first or second.